DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 2D Artist Meeting Notes.md

 - Note: It might be a little difficult to fit a UI element at the top of the image.
 If we need to, we could move down the entire upgrade menu a little bit to make room for this element.

 #### Exit Button Below The Upgrades
+- There is supposed to be some kind of exit option below the upgrade options if the player doesn't want to choose an upgrade

 #### Upgrade Menu Assets